Janetfanatic/Fantastic-Four/README.md

 ## Our Roles for Segment 3

-- (Jonny)    Square: Completed peer reviews on the code, update README files with story, delete branches, etc
+- (Jonny)    Square: Reviewed the code, updated the README file with storyline, delete some branches, etc
 - (Charlene) Triangle: Created a draft presentation to share with your class and some dashboard work
 - (Tong)     Circle: Created a dashboard to display your findings
 - (Oliver)   X: Performed a quality assurance check on project deliverables against rubric requirements, and tested the code.